GISMentors/osgeo-101/organisation/board.rst

 conferences (there is one at this FOSS4G as well).

 You can always join the Board meeting.
 You can always check the voting results.
-You can usually participate at the Board's meeting actively (although hight level of discipline is needed, since the meeting is having it's agenda, people are spread around the world in different time zones).
+You can usually participate at the Board's meeting actively (although a high level of discipline is needed, since the meeting is having it's agenda, people are spread around the world in different time zones).